 iKamper X-Cover v Skycamp – Accessories

 The X-Cover is a great all-rounder with a lot of accessories such as awning, shoe rack, outer storage, vinyl canopy, wind deflector, movie stand or upgraded mounting brackets.
-The only accessory that is unavailable for the X-Cover, but you can buy it for the Skycamp is the Annex.
+The only accessory that is unavailable for the X-Cover as of 2020, but you can buy it for the Skycamp is the Annex.

 Even the inner insulation tent is available for both, giving you the option of turning them into proper 4 season tents.
 The extra layer of insulation adds a cozy feeling helps keeping you warmer by blocking drafts of air, and better retaining body heat.